HL7/davinci-ecdx/input/pagecontent/requesting-attachments-questionnaire.md

 ~~~
 {% include_relative includelines filename='cdex-task-example19.json' start=188 count=21 linenumber=true %}
 ~~~
-</div><!-- new-content -->

 #### Provider Submits Solicited Attachments

 The Provider POSTs the [`$submit-attachment`] operation and its payload to the Payer's endpoint.
 As stated above, the Payer endpoint is communicated to the Payer in the CDex Task Attachment Request Profile.
-The same data elements sent in the request for attachments are echoed back when submitting the attachments using the [`$submit-attachment`] operation. <span class="bg-success" markdown="1">The table in the introduction to this section summarizes the mapping between the CDex Request Attachment Profile elements and the [`$submit-attachment`] parameters.</span><!-- new-content --> These parameters are documented in more detail below.
+The same data elements sent in the request for attachments are echoed back when submitting the attachments using the [`$submit-attachment`] operation.
+The table in the introduction to this section summarizes the mapping between the CDex Request Attachment Profile elements and the [`$submit-attachment`] parameters.
+These parameters are documented in more detail below.

 **Request**